 To prepare your cherry wood prior to staining, I highly recommend sanding it and using a pre-stain conditioner.

 By sanding your wood surface, you effectively eliminate impurities, allowing for better absorption of subsequent treatments.
 Additionally, applying a pre-stain conditioner acts as a sealant, closing off the deeper pores in the wood.

 For better results, use very thin shellac as your pre-stain conditioner.
 Conditioning wood before staining prevents blotches or different shades of stain from showing on your wood surface once it’s dried.

 Best Stain for Cherry Wood + Stain Colors

 Depending on the type of cherry wood and your desired outcome, you can have darker or lighter shades.

 My favorite stains for cherry wood are tung oil, linseed oil, lacquer, beeswax, and varnish.
 It can change the color of your cherry wood from traditional or natural to antique, reddish to brownish, and gray to black.

 Also Read: How to Finish Wood with Beeswax

 Primarily, tung oil offers a protective coating on furnishing, but with its versatility, you can use it to give a lasting finish to your wood.
 However, you must know the tung oil pros and cons first before using it to coat cherry wood.

-What we love about using varnish is the finish it gives to our Cherry wood furniture and tables that cannot replicate by using other stains.
+What I love about using varnish is the finish it gives to our Cherry wood furniture and tables that cannot replicate by using other stains.
 Varnish is cheaper but effective as an alternative.